Ford Mustang (first generation): Options

-The standard interior features of the 1965 Mustang included adjustable driver and passenger bucket seats, an AM radio, and a floor-mounted shifter in a variety of color options.
+The standard interior was available in various colors and features included adjustable driver and passenger bucket seats, an AM radio, and a floor-mounted shifter.
 Ford added additional interior options during the 1965 model year.
-The Interior Decor Group was popularly known as "Pony Interior" due to the addition of embossed running ponies on the seat fronts, and also included integral armrests, woodgrain appliqué accents, and a round gauge cluster that would replace the standard Falcon instrumentation.
-Also available were sun visors, a (mechanical) remote-operated mirror, a floor console, and a bench seat.
-Ford later offered an under-dash air-conditioning unit and discontinued the vinyl with cloth insert seat option, offered only in early 1965 models.
-One option designed strictly for fun was the Rally-Pac.
-Introduced in 1963 after Ford's success at that year's Monte Carlo Rally and available on other Ford and Mercury compacts and intermediates, the Rally-Pac was a combination clock and tachometer mounted to the steering column.
+The Interior Decor Group was popularly known as "Pony Interior" due to the addition of embossed running ponies on the seat fronts and included integral armrests, woodgrain appliqué accents, and a round gauge cluster that would replace the standard Falcon instrumentation.
+Options included sun visors, a (mechanical) remote-operated mirror, a floor console, and a bench seat.
+Ford later offered an under-dash air-conditioning unit and discontinued the vinyl with cloth insert seat upholstery that was available only in early 1965 models.
+The Rally-Pac was introduced in 1963 after Ford's success at that year's Monte Carlo Rally.
+Available on other Ford and Mercury compacts and intermediates, the Rally-Pac consisted of steering column mounted combination clock and tachometer.
 It was available as a factory-ordered option for $69.30.
 Installed by a dealer, the Rally-Pac was priced at $75.95.
 A 14-inch wheel option was available for Rally-Pac and GT350R vehicles widening front and rear track to 57.5 inches.
-A compass, rear seat belts, A/C, and back-up lights were also optional.
+A compass, rear seat belts, A/C, and backup lights were also optional.